RaiMan/SikuliX-2014/README.md

 <hr />
 **SikuliX is completely free Open Source in all aspects** - [see details](http://sikulix.com/disclaimer)

+... based on Sikuli Script that was discontinued mid 2012 - [see the sources](https://github.com/sikuli/sikuli)
 <hr/>

 This Maven multi-module setup contains everything ...